autmav/autmav_reviews/summaries/Tracking.md

 4. Data fusion is not mentioned

-5. In the object recognition stage, objects are detected and tracked and their depths are calculated from feature points within their ROI.
+5. In the object recognition stage, objects are detected and tracked and their depths are calculated from feature points within their ROI(region-of-interest).
 As the feature-based scene reconstruction algorithm shares KLT tracking results with the object recognition method, it is not necessary to perform tracking twice in the object tracking procedure, thus reducing execution time.
+In the object tracking step, we track objects with the rectangular ROIs from the previous frame and the feature tracking result.

 6. Not mentioned